Motivic spectra and universality of $K$-theory: Applications to -theory

 induces isomorphisms on higher limits.
 Then we conclude by the two out of three property.
 The map $\tilde{s}^*$ is constructed as follows.
-Consider the commutative diagram with canonical maps

-where the tensor products are taken with respect to the canonical action of $\Sp(\St^\ex)$ on $\SpP(\Sp(\St^\ex))$.
-By Theorem \ref{thm:CoK}, the diagram uniquely lifts (up to non-canonical homotopies) to a commutative diagram

-with vertical maps additive.
-The left vertical map is homotopic to the canonical map because the canonical map is additive.
-The map $\tilde{s}$ carries the Bott element to the Bott element, where the latter Bott element comes from the given $Q(\Pic)$-action on $X$, because $\tilde{s}$ is additive and its restriction to $\Pic$ is the canonical map.
-By adjunction, we obtain a commutative diagram of $E$-modules in $\SpP(\Sp(\St^\ex))$
+By Theorem \ref{thm:CoK}, there is a morphism $s$

-and the above map $\tilde{s}^*$ is contravariantly induced by $\tilde{s}$.
-It is clear that $\tilde{s}^*$ satisfies the first requirement, i.e., levelwise a section of the canonical map.
+that respects $Q(\Pic)$-module structures and that makes the bottom triangle commutative.
+Hence, we obtain a $Q(\Pic)$-linear section $\tilde{s}$, from which the desired map $\tilde{s}^*$ is contravariantly induced.
+It is clear that $\tilde{s}^*$ satisfies the first requirement, i.e., levelwise a retraction of the canonical map.
 It remains to show that the maps

 are equivalences.
 It is reduced to the case $\pi_0$ by replacing $M$.
 By Theorem \ref{thm:CoK}, the map $s^*$ induces an isomorphism

 We claim that the map $\beta\colon[K,\Omega^\infty\OmegaP^{\infty-n-1}M]_*\to[K,\Omega^\infty\OmegaP^{\infty-n}M]_*$ factors through the subset of additive morphisms (the case $n=0$ suffices).
 Indeed, if we are given a map $\alpha\colon K\to\Omega^\infty\OmegaP^{\infty-1} M$, then it fits into a commutative diagram